department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/discovery-and-research/notifications-research-findings.md

 8. Move forward with moving remove functionality to the read mode of personal and contact information page.
 9. Consider adding notifications participants mentioned to future versions of our notification engine.

-### Make it easy for Veterans to manage notifications throughout their VA journey, not only in their profile.
+### Make it easy for Veterans to manage notifications throughout their VA journey.

-Having personal settings available under an authenticated/personalized menu is common on websites, but we should explore how we can make it more intuitive for Veterans to manage their notification settings through VA.gov.
+With our current authenticated IA, profile seemed like the most logical place for notification settings; it's common on websites to nest this under a personalized navigation.
+However, our research shows that profile wasn't the first, or even second place most of our participants thought to look.
+We should explore how we can make it more intuitive for Veterans to manage their notification settings through VA.gov.
 Some avenues to consider are:

 - Creating a separate settings section outside of profile.
 - Surfacing notifications in My VA; many participants expected to find something about notifications there.